johnwalicki/TJBot-ChatBot-NodeRED-Workshop/README.md

  * Click on the tab connected to the **inject node** to run the flow again.

 ## Build a Speech to Text flow using Node-RED
-Import this flow from [github](flows/TJBot-ChatBot-NodeRED-STT.json)
+Import this flow from [github](flows/TJBot-ChatBot-NodeRED-STT.json) into the Node-RED editor on your TJBot Raspberry Pi.

 0. Turn to the next flow tab in the Node-RED editor.
 1. Create Speech to Text service instance